 Catala-specific questions

-When to choose condition
+When to choose condition, rule vs booleans?

-You may have noticed the keywords condition
+You may have noticed the keywords condition and rule in Catala scopes,

 for instance: